-flow.
+Synthetic Examples.
+We have also generated synthetic application benchmarks for testing our proposed design flow.
 These benchmarks are structured to follow the application patterns of real SoCs.
-We have generated applications into two classes of such benchmarks, as presented in [17]: (i) Spread communication benchmarks (Spread), where each core communicates to a few other cores.
-These benchmarks characterize designs such as the TV processor that has many small local memories with communication benchmarks (Bottleneck) where there are one or multiple bottleneck vertices to which the core communication takes place.
+We have generated applications into two classes of such benchmarks, as presented in [22]: (i) Spread communication benchmarks (Spread), where each core communicates to a few other cores.
+These benchmarks characterize designs such as the TV processor that has many small local memories with communication evenly spread in the design. (ii) Bottleneck communication benchmarks (Bottleneck) where there are one or multiple bottleneck vertices to which the core communication takes place.
 These benchmarks resemble designs using shared memory/external devices such as the set-top boxes.